ethereum/ethereum-org-website/src/content/defi/index.md

 - Some people aren't granted access to set up a bank account or use financial services.
 - Financial services can block you from getting paid.
-- The hidden charge of financial services is your personal data.
+- A hidden charge of financial services is your personal data.
 - Governments and centralized institutions can close down markets at will.
 - Money transfers can take days due to internal human processes.
 - There's a premium to financial services because intermediray institutions need their cut.

+### A comparison

 | DeFi                                                  | Traditional finance                                                                   |
 | ----------------------------------------------------- | ------------------------------------------------------------------------------------- |